Recipes Made Easy

 Jump to Recipe Print Recipe

-Tender chicken breasts, coasted in crispy panko breadcrumbs.
-These oven baked chicken schnitzel are just as delicious as their fried counterparts but lower in fat.
+Tender chicken breast, coated in crispy panko breadcrumbs.
+These oven-baked chicken schnitzels are just as delicious as their fried counterparts but lower in fat.

-2 plates of chicken schnitzel with potato wedges and salsa
+2 plates of oven baked chicken schnitzel served with sweet potato and potato chips with a bowl of salsa on the side and water glasses.

-Like my oven baked pork schnitzels these chicken schnitzels make a great midweek meal.
-Cooked in the oven rather than shallow fried they are much lower in fat than when made the traditional way so it makes them a healthier choice too.
+Like my oven-baked pork schnitzels these chicken schnitzels make a great midweek meal.
+Cooked in the oven rather than shallow fried, they are much lower in fat than when made the traditional way, so they make a healthier choice too.

 • Family Favourite